Landowner Collaborative Strategies for Nonlethal Predator Control

 5. Multimedia distribution to sustain and amplify these activities.

-Within the following section, we offer a summary of these proposed deliverables, methods of evaluation, and a brief summary of what has been achieved to this date to be expanded within the results section.
+Within the following section, we offer a summary of these proposed deliverables, methods of evaluation, and a brief summary of what has been achieved to date to be expanded within the results section.

 1: We will hold an annual meeting for each year of the project and a final meeting at the end of the project as opportunities to present results and engage the broad spectrum of project participants (individual ranchers, landowner collaboratives, NRCS specialist, extension specialist, USDA-WS, and state wildlife agencies).
 Metrics: Participation - 200 stakeholders annually.